Defective Roadways Create Unsafe Conditions And Accidents Occur

 Roadways Are Contributing Factor In Accidents

 A 1985 US study showed that about 34% of serious crashes had contributing factors related to the roadway or its environment.
-Most of these crashes also involved a human factor.
+Most of these auto crashes also involved a human factor.
 The road or environmental factor either contributed to the road user error, or did not allow room to recover from such an error.

 Some Improvements Made In Roadway Design